bon-qi/AutoMailor/README.md

 1. Add a `streamlit` based gui for extraction of `xpath` and `url`.
 2. Support more websites (e.g. twitter)

+## Asking for suggestions
+This project is always improving!
+Issue and Pull Requests are welcomed!

 ## LICENSE

 Currently GPL3.